 This degree emphasizes pedagogy and includes a three-credit class devoted to teaching literature in higher education.

-You may also pursue a graduate assistantship with the Freshman Writing Program <link to 1.1>, which has its own robust pedagogy-training program.
+You may also pursue a graduate assistantship with the Freshman Writing Program, which has its own robust pedagogy-training program.

 Our MA in English (literature) includes foundational courses, approved graduate coursework in literature, electives, and a capstone research paper or thesis to round out your degree.